DerGuru/The-Resonant/New Chapters/02 - Part2/P2-03_Scaffold_and_Consequences.md

 ﻿## Part 2 - Learning to Listen | Ch.
-03 - "You saved them, but you almost died"
+03 - You saved them, but you almost died

 The scaffold buckled without warning.